LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 from a CDN so that we can improve the logic and UI without users having to wait for wallet libraries and dApps updating package versions and releasing new builds.

+### Content Security Policy (CSP)

+If your app uses CSP, please make sure to add `https://proxyseg.api.live.ledger.com/` to your settings

 ## Using Connect Kit loader